The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Premium support costs extra

-• Enterprise: $165 per user/month - includes advanced pipeline management and conversation intelligence
+• Enterprise: $175/user/month — advanced pipeline management, conversation intelligence

-• Unlimited: $330 per user/month - unlocks predictive AI and full developer support
+• Unlimited: $350/user/month — predictive AI, full developer support

-• Einstein 1 Sales: $500 per user/month - delivers generative AI and comprehensive analytics
+• Agentforce 1 Sales: $550/user/month — generative AI and comprehensive analytics

 5. Monday: Best for visual workflow management